 Why?
 Aluminum dissipates heat 15x better than stainless, spreading it faster and more freely.
 This reduces hot spots and allows you to churn out quicker meals with less sticking.

 Because the anodized Aluminum has an additional coating, the base metal gets additional strength, thereby, making the pots and pans more sturdy and durable.

 In fact, hard-anodized aluminum cookware is known to be the most durable kind of cookware available today, and twice as sturdy as stainless steel ones.

-After reading this article, now you must be clear with the identification, quality, and material of Anodized aluminum and Stainless Steel cookware.
-A thorough description of both the metals must have clarified the prime differences.
+After reading this article, now you must be clear about the identification, quality, and material of Anodized aluminum and Stainless Steel cookware.
+A thorough description of both metals must have clarified the prime differences.